-Suboxone is a medication offered as medication assisted treatment (MAT) as a replacement for methadone.
-As opposed to methadone, which is generally administered by going to a methadone clinic every day, Suboxone prescriptions can be written by licensed Suboxone doctors in Arkansas, .
-Suboxone was the first medication that passed government regulations to be prescribed by a physician to treat addiction to opioids.
-This has increased the accessibility to treatment options and resources for individuals in Arkansas seeking opioid addiction treatment.
+Suboxone is a substance offered as medically assisted treatment (MAT) as a replacement for methadone.
+In place of methadone, which is solely administered at a methadone clinic daily, Suboxone prescriptions can be issued by licensed Suboxone doctors in Arkansas, .
+Suboxone was the first substance that was given to be prescribed by a medical doctor to treat opioid addiction.
+This has increased the accessibility to recovery options and resources for people in Arkansas trying to recover from opioid addiction.

-When selecting a Suboxone doctor in Arkansas one should first do their research on the options that are obtainable and covered by their insurance provider.
-Once you have a list of resources that make sure the choices provided are qualified.
-Qualified physicians and mid-level practitioners in the U.S. must have an have a particular license, referred to as an x-license, to be able to prescribe Suboxone as a medication assisted treatment option for an opioid addict.
-These individuals should also offer some sort of community involvement to ensure success whether that involves outpatient programs, or other evidence-based treatment options to ensure the most effective results while completing a Suboxone treatment regimens.
+When choosing a Suboxone doctor in Arkansas one should first do their research on the options that are accessible and covered by their insurance provider.
+In addition to finding financially viable doctors, make sure they are qualified.
+Qualified physicians and mid-level practitioners in the U.S. must have an X-license in order for them to prescribe Suboxone to individuals battling opioid addiction.
+These individuals should also offer some sort of supplementary addiction support to ensure success whether that involves outpatient programs, or other evidence-based treatment options to support a positive outcome while partaking in medication assisted treatment.

 Alternatives to Suboxone Treatment in Arkansas

-Addiction, like other diseases, does not have a cure yet.
-As a result, there is a lot of debate regarding what the best treatment is.
+Addiction is one of the many diseases without a cure.
+Consequently, there is a lot of debate regarding what the best treatment plan is.
 The dichotomy of arguments are either that abstinence is the best option or that it is better to be kept alive by Suboxone than to risk overdosing.
-Basically, the debate it ongoing; however, when following the prescribed instructions of a qualified Suboxone Doctor in Arkansas, you have a much greater chance of success.
+In summary, there isn’t a consensus; however, when following the care of a licensed Suboxone Doctor in Arkansas, you have a much greater chance of success.